On Finding Small Hyper-Gradients in Bilevel Optimization: Hardness Results and Improved Analysis: Positive Results for Lower-Level Functions Satisfying PL Conditions

-\begin{rmk} Note that all the assumptions are the same as \citet{kwon2023penalty}, except (a) may seem different from the Prox-EB assumption (Assumption 1 in \citet{kwon2023penalty}).
-However, in Appendix \ref{apx:Prox-F2BA} we show these two assumptions can imply each other.
+\begin{rmk} Because we focus on the behavior when $\sigma$ is close to zero, whenever we mention $\sigma$ in the context, we always assume that $\sigma \in [0,\overline{\sigma}] $ even when this condition is not explicitly stated.
+Note that all the assumptions are the same as \citet{kwon2023penalty}, except Assumption \ref{asm:PL}(a) may seem different from the Prox-EB assumption (Assumption 1 in \citet{kwon2023penalty}).
+In Appendix \ref{apx:Prox-F2BA} we show these two assumptions can imply each other in the unconstrained case.
 Our narrative uses the PL condition and is therefore more convenient.
 As a by-product, we show the proximal operator in \citet{kwon2023penalty} is unnecessary, and the original F${}^2$BA~\citep{chen2023near} can also converge under PL conditions.

-Because we focus on the behavior when $\sigma$ is close to zero, whenever we mention $\sigma$ in the context, we always assume that $\sigma \in [0,\overline{\sigma}] $ even when this condition is not explicitly stated. \end{rmk}
+In Assumption \ref{asm:PL}(d), \citet{kwon2023penalty} simplily assumes $f(x,y)$ has Lipschitz Hessians, but we note that their analysis only requires $\nabla_{xy}^2 f$ and $\nabla_{yy}^2 f$ are Lipschitz continuous.
+We use this refined assumption because the $\Omega(\epsilon^{-2})$ lower bound function for finding an $\epsilon$-stationary point of $f(x)$ does not have Lipschitz continuous Hessians in $x$, so we also do not assume $\nabla_{xx}^2 f$ is Lipschitz continuous in our upper bounds. \end{rmk}